 Type of Poly: Oil-Based vs. Water-Based

-Polyurethane naturally yellow over time but a water-based finish has the lowest potential for aging and turning a slight tint of yellow, it is also the most popular finish for hardwood floors.
+Products that are mostly polyurethane naturally yellow over time but a water-based finish has the lowest potential for aging and turning a slight tint of yellow.
+It is also the most popular finish for hardwood floors.

 Color and Odor